raganwald/braythwayt.com/_posts/2013-09-19-monkeys-with-typrewriters-are-the-red-pill.md

 tags: [noindex]
 ---

+(this is a work-in-progress.
+Please don't post to HN, Reddit, &c.)

+---

 ### preamble

 For the most part, I avoid speaking at conferences.
 I'm shy and suffer from [Impostor Syndrome][^is].
 Watching talks from accomplished people like Sandi Metz or Charles Nutter, I feel very intimidated.
 I have a real fear that someone will stand up and point out that I have nothing to say and I'm just babbling feel-good platitudes.